bsavage-dbi/toggl_confluence_integration/README.md

 # toggl_confluence_integration
-This extension allows the user to toggle automatically from confluence and jira pages
+This chrome extension allows the user to toggle automatically from confluence and jira pages